-Jackie Fraser-Quigg BSc (Hons) in Integrative Counselling UKCP (Registered)
+Jackie Fraser-Quigg BSc (Hons) Integrative Counsellor/ UKCP Accred.

 I offer short-term and long-term one-to-one counselling for adults, couples and young people.